Correlation inference attacks against machine learning models

-The illustration on the right shows that some constraints yield a theoretical interval $T$ which is strictly included in one of the $B=3$ classification bins.
-In other words, for such constraints, the attacker can infer the target correlation bin with certainty.
+Fig.~\ref{fig:ear-figure} shows that some constraints yield a theoretical interval $R$ which is strictly included in one of the $N_B=3$ classification bins.
+For such constraints, the adversary can infer the target correlation bin with certainty.
 These constraints are of the two types.
 First, constraints that are close to 1 in absolute value result in high $\rho(X_1, X_2)$ belonging to the positive, green bin, when they have the same sign and to the negative, blue bin, when they have opposite signs.
 Second, when one of the constraints is close to 0 while the other is close to 1 in absolute value, $\rho(X_1, X_2)$ is necessarily in the low, orange bin.
-We refer the reader to Appendix~\ref{appendix:shape_analysis} for a precise, mathematical description of these regions.
+We refer the reader to Supplementary Materials~\ref{appendix:shape_analysis} for a precise, mathematical description of these regions.

-In practice, we will derive the endpoints of the interval empirically, from correlation matrices satisfying the correlation constraints.
-We describe next our matrix generation procedures.